 In 1970, she embarked on a trans-American tour with Englebert Humperdinck and also took time out from her heavy schedule to co-host television's 'Andy Williams Show' with singer Ray Stevens.

-In 1976 Lulu married London Hairdresser, John Frieda and split in 1990.
-Lulu continued to have chart success in the US with 'I Could Never Miss You (More Than I Do), 'If I Were You' and the Grammy nominated track 'Who's Foolin' Who'.
+The singer got married to London Hairdresser John Frieda in 1976.
+The couple separated in 1990.
+The erly 80s saw more chart success for Lulu in the US with 'I Could Never Miss You (More Than I Do)' (1981), 'If I Were You' (1982), and the Grammy nominated track 'Who's Foolin' Who' (1982).

-She continues to entertain and from time to time has successfully diversified into acting.
+She continues to to entertain and from time to time has successfully diversified into acting.
+Lulu was made a Companion of the British Empire (CBE) in 2021 for her serves to music and her charity work.
 Lulu remains without question the greatest Scottish Female entertainer of the 20th century.